blazium-engine/blazium.app/README.md

-This is how it is ment to be, fuck you Redot <3 GG
+This is how it is meant to be, fuck you Redot <3 GG

 Made by Randolph William Aarseth II